yoriyuki/Camomile/README.md

 $ dune build
 ```

-This includes a default library configured with part internals to `dune` where its
+This includes a default library configured with paths internals to `dune` where its
 shared files are stored.

 The `Camomile` API provides a functor-base configuration interface that allows to